P4bl0-L0p3z/meteorite-api-scripts/README.md

 - The pipeline is written in Groovy.
 - It can be executed by a Jenkins pipeline job connected to this repository.
-- It does not deploy to a real environment, but simulates the process.
+- It does not work in a real environment, it is only a simulation.

 ## Requirements